prodio-pm/prodio-orm/readme.md

 at times there may be necessity to augment the response object(s).
 A good example of this is the project/{id}/tree endpoint.

 This library implements the complete ORM used by Prodio.
+Yes, any of the other off the shelf solutions could have been modified to work, but writing one that actually fit Prodio just made more sense.

 Installation
 ============